OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 #### Remediation

-Ensure that sensitive information is being sent via secure channels, e.g. [HTTPS] instead of HTTP, or [SSLSocket] for socket-level communication.
+Ensure that sensitive information is being sent via secure channels, using [HTTPS], or [SSLSocket] for socket-level communication using TLS.

+> Please be aware that `SSLSocket` **does not** verify hostname.
+The hostname verification should be done by using `getDefaultHostnameVerifier()` with expected hostname.
+[Here] you can find an example of correct usage.

 Some applications may use localhost address, or binding to INADDR_ANY for handling sensitive IPC, what is bad from security perspective, as this interface is accessible for other applications installed on a device.
 For such purpose developers should consider using secure [Android IPC mechanism].